Low back pain: Alternative medicine

 It is unclear if alternative treatments are useful for non-chronic back pain.
 Chiropractic care or spinal manipulation therapy (SMT) appear similarly effective to other recommended treatments.
 National guidelines differ, with some not recommending SMT, some describing manipulation as optional, and others recommending a short course for those who do not improve with other treatments.
 A 2017 review recommended SMT based on low-quality evidence.
 There is insufficient evidence to recommend manipulation under anaesthesia, or medically assisted manipulation.
 SMT does not provide significant benefits compared to motor control exercises.

-Acupuncture is no better than placebo, usual care, or sham acupuncture for nonspecific acute pain or sub-chronic pain and there is no evidence that it improves function when compared to a sham or placebo treatment.
-For those with chronic pain, it improves pain a little more than no treatment and about the same as medications, but it does not help with disability.
+The evidence supporting acupuncture treatment for providing clinically beneficial acute and chronic pain relief is very weak.
+When compared to a 'sham' treatment, no differences in pain relief or improvements in a person's quality of life were found.
+There is very weak evidence that acupuncture may be better than no treatment at all for immediate relief.
+A 2012 systematic review reported the findings that for people with chronic pain, acupuncture may improve pain a little more than no treatment and about the same as medications, but it does not help with disability.
 This pain benefit is only present right after treatment and not at follow-up.
-Acupuncture may be an option for those with chronic pain that does not respond to other treatments like conservative care and medications, however this depends on on patient preference, the cost, and on how accessible acupuncture is for the person.
+Acupuncture may be an option for those with chronic pain that does not respond to other treatments like conservative care and medications, however this depends on patient preference, the cost, and on how accessible acupuncture is for the person.

 Massage therapy does not appear to provide much benefit for acute low back pain.
 Massage therapy has been found to be more effective for acute low back pain than no treatment; the benefits were found to be limited to the short term and there was no effect for improving function.
-For chronic low back pain, massage therapy was no better than no treatment for both pain and function, though only in the short-term.
-The overall quality of the evidence was low and the authors conclude that massage therapy is generally not an effective treatment for low back pain.
+For chronic low back pain, massage therapy was better than no treatment for both pain and function, though only in the short-term.
+The overall quality of the evidence was low and the authors had no confidence that massage therapy is an effective treatment for low back pain.
 Massage therapy is recommended for selected people with subacute and chronic low back pain, but it should be paired with another form of treatment like aerobic or strength exercises.
 For acute or chronic radicular pain syndromes massage therapy is recommended only if low back pain is considered a symptom.
 Mechanical massage tools are not recommended for the treatment of any form of low back pain.